-Our guide to poultry cuts is a good way to acclimate yourself to the different parts of poultry and ways to cook them.
+For example, our guide to poultry cuts is a good way to acclimate yourself to the different parts of poultry and ways to cook them.
 Skewers are always a good addition to a barbecue, and we also have a great recipe for Chicken Saltimbocca, if you want to give your cookout an Italian twist, or you can go Greek with this recipe for Lemon Chicken Kabobs.

 Practice These Grilling Tips and Tricks

 Now that you’ve gotten the rundown on your different tools, grills and meats, here are some basic rapid-fire grilling tips that cover the gamut.